Skip to main content

 • To access the exam scores of that student, we would use students.at(0).exams.
 That names the entire vector of scores for that student.
 To get a particular exam we would use .at to index into the vector.
 Thus students.at(0).exams.at(1) would get the second score of the first student.
 (94.3)

 As we work with a collection of structs, we will want to be careful to avoid making unwanted copies of structs.
 If we are just reading data, making copies of data will be slightly inefficient, but should be otherwise harmless.
 However, when we are modifying data, copies can easily introduce bugs.
-If we by accident make a copy of an item and then modify the copy but expect the original to change, that will cause unexpected results in our code.
+If we by accident make a copy of an item and change it instead of the original, our changes will not be reflected in the vector.

 The key to remember is that assignment into a struct variable copies.
 Consider this failed attempt to set the first student’s first exam score to 100: